xbeat/Glitch-Community/CONTRIBUTING.md

 Run the _special command_ to swap ~community with ~community-staging.

 (there's a special endpoint for this, ask us about it and sit beside a team member the first time you use it.
-It's the same thing as renaming the two projects, but it does this atomically and without downtime, which you can't do if you rename then manually.)
+It's the same thing as renaming the two projects, but it does this atomically and without downtime, which you can't do if you rename them manually.)

 #### If You Need to Revert the Deploy